• Menu

 Q. Will I need a swimsuit?

-A. While our accommodations will not have pools, you might find yourself with some time when you want to slip into a swimsuit and relax in the sun.
+A. While our accommodations don’t have pools, you might find yourself with some time when you want to slip into a swimsuit and relax in the sun.
+There might be an opportunity to go to the beach in Trinidad.
+Please check with your local guide about this if you’re interested.

 Q. Do I need any dress clothes?